Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

 ## Established Guidelines for Collaboration

-1. **Respect Intellectual Property**:
+1. **Respect Intellectual Property**
-   - Ensure that both AI and human contributions are appropriately attributed and protected under existing copyright laws, fostering a collaborative environment where intellectual contributions are honored and respected.
+   - Ensure that both AI and human contributions are appropriately attributed and protected under existing copyright laws.

 2. **Promote Ethical Collaboration**
    - Commit to ethical practices that prevent misuse of AI capabilities and ensure transparency throughout the collaboration process.